ibrahimgh25/Vocabulary-Trainer/README.md

 # Vocabulary Trainer
  In the process of learning a new language, I couldn't find a free tool for testing what words I memorized.
-I also looked through multiple open-source python projects on github (example: ), although they were great, they didn't do what I wanted.
-So I built this code.
+I also looked through multiple open-source python projects on github ([example](https://github.com/cocreators-ee/vocabulary-trainer/blob/main/data_processing/translate.py)), although they were great, they didn't do what I wanted.
+So I built this application.
  ## Offered Features
  The tool has the following feature:
  ### Practicing Vocabulary